Software Training Institute in Chennai with 100% Placements – SLA Institute

 The star, bus, and ring topologies are the three fundamental ones.

-Accelerate your career by enrolling in our IoT training courses.
+Accelerate your career by enrolling in our IoT Course in Chennai.

 16. Differentiate between static IP addresses and dynamic IP addresses.